-Rachel Fabi, PhD, is an Assistant Professor of Bioethics and Humanities and holds a joint appointment in Public Health and Preventative Medicine at Upstate Medical University.
+Rachel Fabi, PhD, is an Assistant Professor of Bioethics and Humanities at Upstate Medical University.
 She earned her doctorate in Bioethics and Health Policy from the John Hopkins Bloomberg School of Public Health.

 Dr. Fabi also serves as a member of SUNY Upstate University Hospitals Ethics Consultation Service and as a faculty research affiliate of the Lerner Center for Public Health Promotion at Syracuse University.
 She is the 2019-2021 National Academy of Medicine Greenwall Fellow in Bioethics.

 Dr. Fabi works at the intersection of bioethics and public health policy.
-Her research focuses on access to health care for non-citizens, including undocumented immigrants facand refugees.
-Her other research interests include state and federal health policy; racial and geographic disparities in access to and quality of health care; informed consent for medical research; and organ and bone marrow donation and allocation policies.
+Her research focuses on access to health care for non-citizens, including undocumented immigrants and refugees.
+Her other research interests include state and federal health policy; medical-legal partnerships; reproductive justice; and organ donation and allocation.

 These links will take you to sites outside of the SUNY Upstate website.
 To return to SUNY Upstate, you will need to use your back button.